Skip to contents

 S

-Total susceptible cattle in the herd
+Total susceptible cattle (individuals) in the node

 E

-Total exposed cattle (initialized to zero)
+Total exposed cattle (individuals) (initialized to zero)

 I

-Total infected cattle (initialized to zero)
+Total infected cattle (individuals) (initialized to zero)

 R

-Total recovered cattle (initialized to zero)
+Total recovered cattle (individuals) (initialized to zero)

 See also

-SEIR for creating SEIR models with this initial state and events_SEIR for associated cattle movement and demographic events
+SEIR for creating SEIR models with this initial state and events_SEIR for associated movement and demographic events

 Examples